-Principal investigators (PIs), the people at your institution ultimately responsible for generating and carrying out sponsored projects, will benefit greatly from electronic research administration (eRA).
+Principal investigators (PIs), the people at your institution ultimately responsible for generating and carrying out sponsored projects, will benefit significantly from electronic research administration (eRA).
 In our blog posts and public presentations, we offer compelling arguments why institutional administrative offices (e.g., Grants & Contracts, Office of Sponsored Programs (OSP)) will improve their business processes by moving to eRA solutions.
-However, these administrative offices can be quite concerned that their PIs will see such a positive change as detrimental to their own workflow.
+However, these administrative offices can be quite concerned that their PIs will see such a positive change as detrimental to their workflow.
 PIs may also wonder what, if anything, is in a new eRA system for them?

 1. Make Better Use of PI Time